Amita insists that her fourteen-year-old son Rohan learns cooking. “It is empowerment,” she says. “It puts him in charge

 Gender-neutral play opens up their minds to possibilities as they play.
 The girl who thinks of flying could imagine being a pilot or a rocket scientist and make that a reality when she grows up.

-A boy who makes a pizza in a cooking set might be more predisposed to shouldering equal responsibility at home.
+A boy who makes a dessert in a cooking set might be more predisposed to shouldering equal responsibility at home.

 Gender-neutral play also helps build confidence as there are no limits to what they can imagine or do.
 This helps kids deal with social situations better including their workplace once they grow up.